Maupa/Lant/README.md

 Lant
 ====
-Lant is a LAMP stack development box.
+Lant is a LAMP stack vagrant development box.

 ### Includes